SpiriitLabs/vite-plugin-svg-spritemap/docs/options/output.md

 The destination of the file.
 You can use [output filename like Rollup](https://www.rollupjs.org/guide/en/#outputassetfilenames).

 ::: info
-Doesn't support rollup hash number
+Doesn't support Rollup hash number
 :::

 ## output.name